English to German freelance translator, native German speaker

 Document Translation Rates

-Certified document translations are charged in accordance with the German Judicial Remuneration and Allowances Act (JVEG) at € 2.32* per standard line (55 characters incl. spaces, based on the target text).
-I will gladly provide you with an individual quote if you send me the document, either via fax or by scanning it in and attaching it to an e-mail.
-Texts of fewer than 20 lines (55 characters each) will attract a one-off minimum fee of € 50.00.
+Certified document translations (English to German and German to English) are charged in accordance with the German Judicial Remuneration and Allowances Act (JVEG) at € 2.56* per standard line (55 characters incl. spaces, based on the target text).
+I will gladly provide you with an individual quote if you send me the document by scanning it in and attaching it to an email.
+If scanning is not possible, a photo will do, preferably taken straight from above so that everything is legible.
+Texts of fewer than 30 lines (55 characters each) will attract a one-off minimum fee of € 80.00.

 Additional copies of the translation will cost € 2.00 per page plus € 10.00 for the certification.